Kimaitn/BlockchainMedicineTracker/perishable-network/README.md

 ```
 {
-  "$class": "org.acme.shipping.perishable.SetupDemo"
+  "$class": "org.mat.SetupDemo"
 }
 ```

-This transaction populates the Participant Registries with a `Grower`, an `Importer` and a `Shipper`.
+This transaction populates the Participant Registries with a `Manufacturer`, an `Retailer` and a `Carrier`.
 The Asset Registries will have a `Contract` asset and a `Shipment` asset.

 Submit a `TemperatureReading` transaction:

 ```
 {
-  "$class": "org.acme.shipping.perishable.TemperatureReading",
+  "$class": "org.mat.TemperatureReading",
   "centigrade": 8,
-  "shipment": "resource:org.acme.shipping.perishable.Shipment#SHIP_001"
+  "shipment": "resource:org.mat.Shipment#SHIP_001"
 }
 ```

-If the temperature reading falls outside the min/max range of the contract, the price received by the grower will be reduced.
+If the temperature reading falls outside the min/max range of the contract, the price received by the Manufacturer will be reduced.
 You may submit several readings if you wish.
 Each reading will be aggregated within `SHIP_001` Shipment Asset Registry.

-Submit a `ShipmentReceived` transaction for `SHIP_001` to trigger the payout to the grower, based on the parameters of the `CON_001` contract:
+Submit a `ShipmentReceived` transaction for `SHIP_001` to trigger the payout to the Manufacturer, based on the parameters of the `CON_001` contract:

 ```
 {
-  "$class": "org.acme.shipping.perishable.ShipmentReceived",
+  "$class": "org.mat.ShipmentReceived",
-  "shipment": "resource:org.acme.shipping.perishable.Shipment#SHIP_001"
+  "shipment": "resource:org.mat.Shipment#SHIP_001"
 }
 ```

-If the date-time of the `ShipmentReceived` transaction is after the `arrivalDateTime` on `CON_001` then the grower will no receive any payment for the shipment.
+If the date-time of the `ShipmentReceived` transaction is after the `arrivalDateTime` on `CON_001` then the Manufacturer will no receive any payment for the shipment.

 Congratulations!